CharlieGreenman/codeIllustrator/README.md

 Create Code compilation functionality where code is converted to Javascript *complete*
  * Array map is complete, do need to add complete code to Javascript compilation, however for the most part it is finished(the array map which is the hardest part is complete*

-TODO Tidy up Javascript click events so that it works with addition and removal of 8 bit squares seamleasly, and that bugs are removed
+Tidy up Javascript click events so that it works with addition and removal of 8 bit squares seamleasly, and that bugs are removed
-  * bugs are put here
-  *
-  *
+  *[Done]*

 TODO Tidy up the color picker, so that it actually looks nice as part of the application
   * for the record, would like to stick with a very minamalistic color picker, that allows you to input values instead of actually picking a color